 I pared back the use of color from the previous version and explored more ways to use the blue and purple to highlight the AI features.

-After working on this project and developing the AI-related features, some interesting updates came to ChatGPT which helped to validate that, at least in part, I had correctly pursued aspects of providing feedback to the use of AI features.
+After working on this project and developing the AI-related features, some interesting updates came to ChatGPT which helped to validate that, at least in part, I've explored aspects of AI features which the industry agrees are important.

 This is how ChatGPT worked at the time I conceived of FontFacing.
 You enter a prompt then see a small dot, amounting to a "Loading" animation, then get your generated response.

-This is a concept I'd come up with for FontFacing, specifically as a solution to a particular insight revolving around a startling lack of feedback and transparency in existing AI tools which often make AI seem like magical interactions.
-They also make it difficult to refine or iterate your prompts/interactions because there's no way to see how the previous interaction was analyzed.
+This is a concept I'd come up with for FontFacing, from an insight about the lack of feedback and transparency in existing AI tools which often make AI seem like magical interactions.
+That lack of feedback and transparency makes it difficult to refine your prompts/interactions because there's no way to know how the previous interaction was analyzed.

-As if to validate some of my conceptual work, late in 2024 OpenAI released a preview of their newest model, ChatGPT-o1.
-After entering a prompt, there's a flash of feedback which relates to parts of the prompt as if to say, "This is what you asked for, let me think about it."
+Late in 2024 OpenAI released a preview of their newest model, ChatGPT-o1.
+After entering a prompt, there's a flash of text-based feedback as if to say, "This is what you asked for, let me think about it."

-As developed, the concept itself is structurally sound and I firmly believe that it could successfully empower designers.
-There would be a lot of difficulty surrounding the base training sets, since the platform would need extensive training on typefaces to understand the anatomy and character sets.
+I firmly believe FontFacing and similarly designed tools could successfully empower designers.
+There would be some difficulty surrounding the base training sets, since the platform would need extensive training on typefaces to understand the anatomy and character sets.
 Typefaces are intellectual property and their use for AI training could be contentious.

-Given the opportunity, I would love to continue exploring this concept.
+I would love to continue exploring this concept.
 The opportunities to explore micro-interactions are endless.
-Some of the areas I’d like to continue iterating on are the Options Bar and the Stage Slider, since there isn’t a clear indication that they’re stages of the design process meant to be moved through towards an end goal.
 This is also, roughly, the bare minimum the application would require to be considered a serious design application.
-Professional typeface design has a plethora of functions which aren’t represented here that would need to be worked into the interface in some way.
-Not everything can be folded into a menu.
+Professional typeface design has a plethora of functions which aren’t represented here that would need to be worked into the interface; not everything can be folded into a menu.